tsoding/nob.h/README.md

 ## How to use the library in your own project

-The only file you need from is [nob.h](https://raw.githubusercontent.com/tsoding/nob.h/refs/heads/main/nob.h).
+The only file you need from here is [nob.h](https://raw.githubusercontent.com/tsoding/nob.h/refs/heads/main/nob.h).
 Just copy-paste it to your project and start using it.

 ```c
 // nob.c